Picatinny Arsenal: History

-Prior to the American Civil War gunpowder was stored by the United States Army at various powder facilities throughout the eastern United States.
+Prior to the American Civil War, gunpowder was stored by the United States Army at various powder facilities throughout the eastern United States.
 Many of these facilities were located in the South and were confiscated by the Confederate States of America at the beginning of the war.
 The federal government began looking for a central storage depot to be located near the large cities of the northeast.

 The United States War Department established the Dover Powder Depot on September 6, 1880.
-Four days later, it changed the name to the "Picatinny Powder Depot", "after the Lenape-named peak overlooking the old forge, loosely translated to mean “rugged cliff by water” or “water by the hills.”"
+Four days later, it changed the name to the Picatinny Powder Depot "after the Lenape-named peak overlooking the old forge, loosely translated to mean 'rugged cliff by water' or 'water by the hills.'"

-A deed dated June 26, 1880 records the first land purchase for the future Picatinny Arsenal.
+A deed dated June 26, 1880, records the first land purchase for the future Picatinny Arsenal.
 George E. Righter transferred 1195.8 acre centered on Lake Picatinny to the United States government in return for $35,874.00.
-This area, afterwards known as the Middle Forge Tract because of the forge located there during the Revolutionary War, became the central area of the arsenal.
+This area, afterwards known as the Middle Forge Tract due to the forge located there during the Revolutionary War, became the central area of the arsenal.
 In 1880 and 1881, the government also purchased tracts from Uel H. Wiggins, Edward C. Fiedler and other, Henry and Michael Doland, and John E. Kindred.
 These initial purchases, including the Middle Forge Tract, covered 1866.13 acre and cost a total of $62,750.00.
 At the same time, the government gave $200.00 to Lewis Spicer and his wife for a 50 ft strip on which to construct a road from Spicertown to the powder depot.
-In 1891, the army transferred 315 acre bordering Lake Denmark to the navy.
+In 1891, the Army transferred 315 acre bordering Lake Denmark to the Navy.
 The arsenal was located in a valley between two sets of hills that might shield the surrounding countryside from any accidental explosions.

-In 1907, the Army altered the name to the "Picatinny Arsenal" and established its first powder factory on the site.
+In 1907, the Army altered the name to the Picatinny Arsenal and established its first powder factory on the site.
 While continuing to produce munitions, the arsenal moved into research and development work with the start of a school to instruct officers in weaponry sciences in 1911, the establishment of testing and control laboratories during the World War I era, and the beginning of a small, experimental plant for the design and development of artillery ammunition in 1919.
 In 1921, the arsenal took over responsibility for experimental work on fuzes.